cyanos/angular-placeholders/README.md

 accepts two optional attributes: `num-sentences` and `num-paragraphs`.
 If `num-sentences` is provided, the body of the element will be replaced with the specified number of sentences. `num-paragraphs` will replace the body of the element with the specified number of `<p>` tags containing random sentences.

+Alternatively, `num-words` will replace the body of the element with the specified number of words. *Currently, the usage of `num-words` in conjunction with `num-sentences` or `num-paragraphs` is NOT supported*.

 The default behavior is a random number of paragraphs.